Skip to content

 Serving Suffolk County | Nassau County | Long Island | Brooklyn

 Four sand lice in wet sand in Long Island NY metro area | Suburban Pest ControlLiving on Long Island, family beach days are part of the summer season!
 Unfortunately, even visiting the best beaches on Long Island to soak up some sun can result in encounters with unwanted fellow beachgoers—beach bugs.
 If your summer beach day plans don’t include laying on your towel with beach pests, fear not.
 It’s possible to take advantage of our beautiful local beaches without heading home with a ton of bug bites.
+As pest control experts in Long Island, our team at Suburban Exterminating wants to help you stay informed.
+Below are five of the top beach bugs commonly found on Long Island.

 Sand Fleas